varepsilon/clickmodels/README.md

 1. `1dd100500` — some identifier (currently not used)
 2. `QUERY1` — text of the query.
 It can contain any UTF-8 characters except tab sign `\t`
-3. `50` — integer identifier of the region (country, city) of the user who submitted the query.
-At Yandex user region is heavily used by ranking, so throughout the code the pair `(query, region)` is used to identify query, i.e. the same query issued from the different regions considered as a different query. **If it is not what you want**, just put the some constant (e.g. `0`) in this column.
+3. `50` — integer identifier of the region (country, city) of the user who submitted the query. **If you don't want this, just put some constant (e.g., `0`) in this column**.
+At Yandex user region is heavily used by ranking, so throughout the code the pair `(query, region)` is used to identify the query, i.e., if we have the same query string from two different region we consider them as two separate queries.
-4. `0.259109` — float value, corresponding to the probability `P(I = F)` that user had *special* intent F. In all the scripts we assume that user has one of the two intents: *special* intent F with probability `P(I = F)` and regular *web* intent with probability `1 - P(I = F)`.
+4. `0.259109` — float value, corresponding to the probability `P(I = V)` that user has a *vertical* intent V, i.e., he or she is interested more in the vertical documents than in organic web documents. **If you do not want any of this intent stuff just put `0` in this column**.
+We assume that the user has one of the two intents: *vertical* intent V with probability `P(I = V)` and regular *web* intent with probability `1 - P(I = V)`.
+For example, if we want to take into account user's interest in images and we somehow know the probability that the user is interested more in images than organic *web* results, we can make use of intent-aware click models.
 See [Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
-ECIR (2013)](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search) for more details. **If you do not want all this intent stuff** just put `0` in this column.
+ECIR (2013)](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search) for more details.
 5. **json** list of the URLs of the documents that make up SERP (search engine result page).
-Document's url is an identifier, so in principle you can use any (string) id you want. **NB**: this is not python list, this is creepy json, so mind double quotes and no comma after the last element.
+Document's url is an identifier, so in principle you can use any (string) id you want. **NB**: this is not a python list, so yuo have to use double quotes and no comma after the last element.
-6. **json** list with the *presentation types* of the documents (see [Chuklin, A. et al. 2013.
+6. **json** list with the *presentation types* (vertical types) of the documents (see [Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
 ECIR (2013).](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search)). **If you do not want to know this** just set it to the list of `false` of the same length as the previous list.
 7. **json** list of clicks.
 Each element is the number of times corresponding URL was clicked

 If you need more data to experiment with you can use any publicly available dataset and convert it to the format described above.
 For example, you can use a dataset provided by one of the Yandex challenges (you need to register to get access to the data):